Significant incident and complaint reports

 On Friday 5 September 2014 a road train carrying 52 tonnes of ammonium nitrate was involved in a single vehicle accident on the Mitchell Highway at Angellala Creek, approximately 30km south of Charleville in Queensland, Australia.

-The Explosives Inspectorate from the Department of Natural Resources and Mines has conducted a thorough investigation into the nature and cause of the explosion.
-In the interest of public safety an investigation report has been released.
+The Explosives Inspectorate from the then Department of Natural Resources and Mines conducted a thorough investigation into the nature and cause of the explosion.
+In the interest of public safety an investigation report was released.

 Read more about the Angellala Creek significant incident investigation.